-Ms. Kristen Tracy, Director of Student Achievement Phone: (781) 275-1700 ext.
+Kristen Tracy, Director of Student Achievement & Literacy Phone: (781) 275-1700 ext.
 4448

-The Academic Achievement Center (AAC) offers a range of support services for regular education students.
+The Academic Achievement Center (AAC) offers a range of support services for students in general education classes.
 The support services provided are targeted to the students' individual needs, focusing on developing foundational skills and the learning and study strategies required for students to become efficient, effective, and independent learners.
-All students in the Academic Achievement Center will have their progress monitored and adjustments to their services will be made based on student's progress.
+All students in the Academic Achievement Center will have their progress monitored and adjustments to their services will be made based on the student's progress.

-Course Title Course Number Grade Level Semester # of Periods Credits AAC 8801 (2.5) 8811 (5) 9-12 All 2/4 2.5/5 AAC Scholar 8841 9-12 All 2 2.5 Independent Directed Study 9991 9-12 All 2 2.5
+Course Title Course Number Grade Level Semester # of Periods Credits

+AAC 8801 (2.5) 8811 (5) 9-12 All 2/4 2.5/5

+AAC Scholar 8841 9-12 All 2 2.5

+Independent Directed Study 9991 9-12 All 2 2.5

+Mentoring Program ????
+11-12 All 2/4 2.5/5